-We proceed as follows: In Section 2, we present the technical and institutional details that inform understanding of this market.
-In Section 3, we consider a one-period model of the market for IPv4 addresses and a mechanism that yields a (near) efficient outcome (notwithstanding the negative externalities we identify in Section 2.4).
-In Section 4, we offer an equilibrium framework for modeling the price trajectory of IP addresses over time; we examine the significance of private information in setting prices; and we consider the role of rentals in achieving allocative efficiency.
+We proceed as follows: In Section 2, we review the relevant literature, then in Section 3, we present the technical and institutional details that inform understanding of this market.
+In Section 4, we consider a one-period model of the market for IPv4 addresses and a mechanism that yields a (near) efficient outcome (notwithstanding the negative externalities we identify in Section 3.4).